janecoding987/ChequeBank/README.md

 **This means**:
 - ✅ The payer can deposit funds at any time after cheque activation and before redemption
 - ⚠️ If the payer's balance is insufficient at redemption time, `redeem` will fail and revert
-- ✅ This design is **intentional** and **acceptable** because:
-  - It allows payers to deposit funds only when needed, improving capital efficiency
-  - Payees can use `isChequeValid` to check cheque validity and payer balance before redemption
-  - If the balance is insufficient, payees can wait for the payer to deposit funds before redeeming

-**Recommendations**:
-- Payees should call `isChequeValid` to verify cheque status and payer balance before attempting `redeem`
-- Payers should deposit sufficient funds promptly after cheque activation to ensure payees can successfully redeem

 ## Contract Architecture